United States recruiter awards

-Recruiter badges are a decoration of the United States uniformed services that are awarded to personnel who have performed recruitment duties as service recruiters.
+The United States uniformed services issue a variety of decorations to personnel who have performed recruitment duties as service recruiters.
 Recruiter badges are issued by every branch of the U.S. uniformed services except for the United States Marine Corps and the National Oceanic and Atmospheric Administration Commissioned Corps.
-With the exception of the United States Army, a ribbon is also awarded to those personnel who have completed successful tours as recruiters.
+All services issue a ribbon to personnel who have served as recruiters, except the United States Army.
+As of 2023, the U.S. Army issues the "Army Recruiting Ribbon" to all soldiers that make referrals that result in an enlistment, not explicitly to soldiers that serve as recruiters.